deggis/instanssi-2011-opening-slides/README.markdown

-# HTML/CSS/JS slides for Instanssi 2011
+# HTML/CSS/JS slides for Instanssi 2011 opening event

 Found (currently) at: http://new.instanssi.org